Jump to Recipe

 • Use a dairy free milk in the maple icing.

-Puff pastry cinnamon rolls on wire rack.
+Puff pastry cinnamon rolls on parchment with bite taken out of cinnamon roll.

 Other recipes to try: